Kingdom of Pontus: Second and Third Mithridatic wars

 The treaty agreed with Sulla was not to last.
 From 83 to 82 BC Mithridates fought against and defeated Licinius Murena, who had been left by Sulla to organize the province of Asia.
 The so-called Second Mithridatic war ended without any territorial gains by either side.
 The Romans now began securing the coastal region of Lycia and Pamphylia from pirates and established control over Pisidia and Lycaonia.
 When in 74 the consul Lucullus took over Cilicia, Mithridates faced Roman commanders on two fronts.
 The Cilician pirates had not been completely defeated, and Mithridates signed an alliance with them.
 He was also allied with the government of Quintus Sertorius in Spain and with his help reorganized some of his troops in the Roman legionary pattern with short stabbing swords.

-The Third Mithridatic war broke out when Nicomedes IV of Bithynia died without heirs in 75 and left his kingdom to Rome.
-In 74 BC Rome mobilized its armies in Asia Minor, probably provoked by some move made by Mithridates, but our sources are not clear on this.
+The Third Mithridatic War broke out when Nicomedes IV of Bithynia died without heirs in 75 and left his kingdom to Rome.
+In 74 BC Rome mobilized its armies in Asia Minor, probably provoked by some move made by Mithridates, but sources are not clear on this.
 In 73 Mithridates invaded Bithynia, and his fleet defeated the Romans off Chalcedon and laid siege to Cyzicus.
 Lucullus marched from Phrygia with his five legions and forced Mithridates to retreat to Pontus.
 In 72 BC Lucullus invaded Pontus through Galatia and marched north following the river Halys to the north coast, he besieged Amisus, which withstood until 70 BC.
 In 71 he marched through the Iris and Lycus river valleys and established his base in Cabeira.
 Mithridates sent his cavalry to cut the Roman supply line to Cappadocia in the south, but they suffered heavy casualties.
 Mithridates, still unwilling to fight a decisive engagement, now began a retreat to Lesser Armenia, where he expected aid from his ally Tigranes the Great.
 Because of his now weakened cavalry, the retreat turned into an all-out rout, and most of the Pontic army was destroyed or captured.
 These events led Machares, the son of Mithridates and ruler of the Crimean Bosporus, to seek an alliance with Rome.
 Mithridates fled to Armenia.